xenicsir/mipi_linux_rpi_eg/README.md

 </pre>
 - Customize /boot/config.txt :
 <pre>
-dtoverlay=dal_mipi
+dtoverlay=eg-ec-mipi
 #dtparam=2lanes # Uncomment it for 2 MIPI lanes.
 1 lane by default.
 dtparam=i2c-addr=0x16
 </pre>

 - Reboot the RPi

-### 2. Building MIPI driver for RPi OS BullEye
+### 2. Building MIPI driver for RPi OS BullsEye

-For RPI OS BullEye, the driver must be built on a host computer, as the last kernel headers for BullEye (6.1.21) are not available in the packages repository.
+For RPI OS BullsEye, the driver must be built on a host computer, as the last kernel headers for BullsEye (6.1.21) are not available in the packages repository.
 So the Raspberry Pi linux (branch rpi-6.1.y) has to be built on a host computer with a cross compiler.

 - Install the RPi Linux environment on the host :